 4. Place a credit freeze or fraud alert

 An effective way to prevent others from abusing your personal information is placing a credit freeze.
 It will restrict any hard inquiries on your credit profile, so the fraudsters can’t open bank accounts or apply for additional loans in your name.
 Contact each of the credit report agencies to freeze your credit: Experian, Equifax and TransUnion.

 Alternatively, you could set up a one-year fraud alert.
 This asks lenders and creditors to take extra steps to verify your identity before extending the credit.
 Simply submit the request to one of the credit bureaus and the other two will be notified.
 For victims of confirmed identity thefts, the fraud alert will prolong to seven years.

 5. Get comprehensive identity theft protection

-More top-notch identity protection tools we recommend:
+More top-notch identity protection service of editor’s choice: